 - 30 g (~2 tbsp) butter

 - 150 g (~1 1/4 cups) ground poppy seeds

 Boil potatoes with their skin on in salted water.
 Drain and peel the potatoes, push them through a potato ricer, and cool completely.

 Make a hollow in the middle of the potato mass, add one egg, salt, butter and flour, and knead the dough until smooth.
 Dough should be light and pliable, but not sticky.

 Bring a pot of salted water to a boil.

 Working with small portions, on a lightly floured surface roll the dough into 1/2 inch thick ropes, then cut into 1,5 inch lenghts.

-Add nudli to the boiling water in batches in order to avoid overcrowding them, and gently simmer until they float to the top.
+Add nudli to the boiling water in batches in order to avoid overcrowding them, and after they float to the top, and water boils again, cook for 2-3 minutes.
 Use a slotted spoon to transfer dumplings into a bowl.
 Splash melted butter onto the dumplings and stir to cover them evenly, then sprinkle sweetened poppy seeds over them.
 Serve with fruit jam.